EU measures against unsustainable fishing by non-EU countries

 What are the major implications for exporting countries?

-Restrictions may be imposed on imports containing fish and fishery products from the stock of common interest caught under the control of a country that allows non-sustainable fishing (Directorate-General for Maritime Affairs and Fisheries 2024).
+The EU can impose restrictions on imports containing fish and fishery products from a country that allows non-sustainable fishing.
+This also applies to any part of a stock of common interest caught under the control of that country (Directorate-General for Maritime Affairs and Fisheries 2024).

 Background